How can groups that collect money from the public maintain their charity status when they spend the bulk of that money on overhead and waste?

 How will we know if the RAM Foundation is successful?
 The 2019-21 tax returns that we have analyzed show 50% of donations going to Not Recommended charities.
 Success will be visible by reducing that percentage while increasing the current 50% donated to Recommended and Highly Recommended organizations.

 How many people can you reach with your message and ratings?
 On social media $100,000 worth of promotion will result in more than three million people viewing one or more of our videos.
 Many will go to our website where they will learn about failed promises and specific “Recommended” or “Highly Recommended” veteran charities worthy of their support.
 We will also be promoting our site using Google Keywords, so when someone searches for a charity in our database, our rating and site will come up high in the search results.

 How do you determine a charity’s top program(s)?
 We identify the top program(s) that a charity offers by examining its IRS 990 form.
 If we discover that the organization spends at least 30% of its total budget on a specific program, we feature it in our programs index.
 If a charity does not allocate at least 30% of its budget towards a program it claims to offer veterans, we don’t count it as a “top program”.

 I donate to or work for a charity that I don’t see listed.
 How do I request to have this charity rated?
 While there are hundreds of military charities in existence, we do our best to rate as many as possible.
-We look at the budget and reach of each veteran charity ahead of rating them, and typically rate charities with budgets of approximately $1,000,000 or more (with a few exceptions).
-Our next edition of ratings will likely be released towards the end of the year.
+We look at the revenue and reach of each veteran charity ahead of rating them, and rate charities with revenue of $2,000,000 or more.
 To request a rating, please email [email protected].
 We can’t guarantee that it will be rated, but we will certainly consider it.